egafni/GenomeKey2/docs/aws.rst

 +++++++++++++++++++

 1) Create an aws private key (using starcluster or aws console) at save it somewhere like ~/.starcluster/your_key.rsa
-2) Install starcluster into a local genomekey installation (so that it has access to the genomekey_deploy package)
+2) Install starcluster and starclusterextensions

 .. code-block:: bash